Santa Maria Maggiore, Lanciano: History and description

 Construction was in place by 1227, commissioned by the emperor Frederick II, putatively erected atop a former temple of Apollo built inside a forest sacred to the ancient inhabitants of the region.
 Excavations in the area found the remains of a previous 12th-century church.
 In the 13th century, the church was attached to a Benedictine convent.
 A refurbishment in 1317, inscribed in the portal, led to the gothic facade we see today with rose window, mullioned windows, and an ogival portal.
 The entrance portal is accessed from a broad set of stairs.
 The design has been attributed to the local master craftsman Francesco Petrini.

 In the tympanum above the entrance portal are three sculpted figures forming a crucifixion scene.
 Flanking the portal and columns with spiraling ribbons.

-In the 16th-century, and additional facade with similar windows and a smaller portal was added on the south.
-By the mid-19th-century the church was in a dilapidated state, underwent a reconstruction in the following decades.
+In the 16th century, an additional facade with similar windows and a smaller portal was added on the south.
+By the mid-19th century the church was in a dilapidated state, underwent a reconstruction in the following decades.
 The bello tower was built with gothic elements.

 In 1402, the church was endowed with a gilded silver processional crucifix, attributed to Nicolandrea da Guardagrele.
 It reportedly was stolen in 1817 but presumably recovered.